 What celebrities do are not personal acts, they are public displays of hidden banal behaviors.
 Epithets, for instance, are contemporary conversation pieces, slander is the modern standard language.
 What was a moot point, what was an actively apathetically accepted atrocity, and debatable defamation pulsed postmodern society in the form of language – that most vulgar, the vernacular.

-When Gwyneth Paltrow tweeted it, she brought it to light.
-The isolated mediated instance brought to the forefront the banal everyday reality that the world can say in anonymity, that which the one cannot claim in amplification.
-When The Throne commands servants in the form of fans to roar “Got my n*ggas in Paris, and they goin’ gorillas – huh?!” in deafening unison – it is patriotic within the domain of political prostitution, otherwise known as Pop.
-However, when the highly celebrated colourless comrade puts into print that very same statement, it becomes a most controversial point of contestation, social commentary, and justifiably considered conversation.
+When tweeted, televised, or otherwise publicly broadcast, it is to light.
+An otherwise isolated mediated instance brings to the forefront a banal everyday reality that the world can say in anonymity, that which the one cannot claim in amplification.
+When the throne commands servants in the form of fans to roar vulgar epithets in deafening unison – it is patriotic within the domain of political prostitution, otherwise known as the Pop Industry.
+However, when the highly celebrated colourless comrade puts into print, distributes to the public, that very same statement: it becomes a most controversial point of contestation, social commentary, and justifiably considered conversation.
 That, my friends – my fiends – is the point.

 The point is to make a point – and make it public, and make it pertinent.
 The point is to bring to public discourse, to the “rational” space, issues which deepen divides among the untied states of the present world.